Skip to Main Content

 These committees develop curriculum and select topics and speakers for AHLA's educational programs, ensuring relevant and timely content for attendees.

-- Practice Group Involvement - Participate in Practice Group activities and projects
+• Practice Group Involvement — Engage in Practice Group activities and projects alongside colleagues in your area of health law.

-The path to leadership begins with volunteering.
-Visit our Volunteer Resource Center for comprehensive guides, FAQs, and tools to help you identify the right volunteer opportunities for your interests and career stage.
-This resource hub provides everything you need to begin building your AHLA leadership experience.
+Guides, FAQs, and tools to help identify the right volunteer opportunities for your interests and career stage.

 Key Dates

-- November 15: Nomination deadline for general leadership positions
+October 31 — Candidate submission deadline for all leadership positions

 We Need Your Help